 There are so many ways to drink coffee.
 Sometimes we know just what we want, and sometimes it’s hard to choose.
 This choice is made even harder when you don’t know what every drink on the menu is, let alone how it’s made.

-An example of one of these drinks is a cafe au lait.
-It originated in France and is more popular in Europe than in the U.S., where lattes seem to be a popular choice.
-So what exactly is a cafe au lait, and what makes it different from a latte?
+An example of one of these drinks is a café au lait.
+This creamy drink originated in France and is more popular in Europe than in the U.S., where lattes seem to be a popular choice.
+So what exactly is a café au lait, and what makes it different from a latte?

 A latte starts with fresh-brewed espresso shots, and then steamed milk is added, often with a light layer of foam on the top.
-This drink became popular because it offers the bold espresso flavor people want, but with a creamy texture from the milk.
+This drink became popular because it offers the bold espresso flavor people want, but with a creamy, smooth flavor from the milk.

 RELATED READING: What’s the difference between frothed and steamed milk?